 Like in Return of the Jedi, Han Solo has to turn off the superweapon's shield generator to enable an attack.

-Star-Making Role: Will likely be this for the new cast — particularly Daisy Ridley, who has appeared only in a few short films and a handful of supporting roles on British television series before this film.
+Star-Making Role: Will likely be this for the new cast — particularly Ridley, who has appeared only in a few short films and a handful of supporting roles on British television series before this film.
 Indeed, she was signed onto the United Talent Agency partway through the filming process.
-A movie she worked on previously, The Inbetweeners 2, cut her out because reshoots for that were happening while she was busy on Star Wars.
-John Boyega is also apparently highly sought-after, with Robert Downey Jr. coaching the young actor on how to deal with the the fame that the role will grant him.
+A film she worked on previously, The Inbetweeners 2, cut her out because their reshoots happened while she was on Star Wars.
+Boyega is also apparently highly sought-after, with Robert Downey Jr. coaching the young actor on how to deal with the the fame that the role will grant him.

 Studio Hop: The first film in the main series to be released solely under the Lucasfilm brand by Disney, after (now Disney-owned) 20th Century Fox released the prior six movies.

-A short while after the Sequel Trilogy was announced, Zack Snyder stated that he had interest in developing a spin-off movie that took place in this era.
+A short while after the Sequel Trilogy was announced, Zack Snyder stated that he had interest in developing a Spin-Off that took place in this era.
 He had met with Kathleen Kennedy, and the movie he proposed was rumored to have been inspired by Seven Samurai and would feature all-new Jedi.
-While there's still no word on if that film is going to be made (though only two of the three/four spin-off movies actually have directors attached to them), Zack Snyder and J. J. Abrams have tweeted Star Wars/DC Comics crossover images at each other, leaving fans curious as to whether they're just fooling around or if this movie will actually be made once Snyder is finished with Batman v Superman: Dawn of Justice and both parts of Justice League.
+While there's still no word on if that film is going to be made (though only two of the three/four spin-offs actually have directors attached to them), Snyder and Abrams have tweeted Star Wars/DC Comics crossover images at each other, leaving fans curious as to whether they're just fooling around or if this will actually be made once Snyder is finished with Batman v Superman: Dawn of Justice and both parts of Justice League.